unoplatform/uno.extensions/doc/Overview/Authentication/AuthenticationOverview.md

 ### Oidc
 The `OidcAuthenticationProvider` (in the Uno.Extensions.Authentication.Oidc.UI or Uno.Extensions.Authentication.Oidc.WinUI packages) wraps support for any [OpenID Connect](https://openid.net/connect/) backend, including [IdentityServer](https://duendesoftware.com/products/identityserver).
 Learn [Oidc authentication](xref:Learn.Tutorials.Authentication.HowToOidcAuthentication)

+#### Platform specific behavior

+When the `OidcAuthenticationProvider` is automatically built, there are platform specific checks invoked internally which occasionally alter behavior during the authentication process:

+**WebAssembly**: The `OidcAuthenticationProvider` will automatically use the `WebAuthenticationBroker` to obtain redirect URIs during the authentication process.
+This is done to avoid the need for a redirect to a custom URI scheme, which is not supported in the browser.

 ### Web
 The `WebAuthenticationProvider` provides an implementation that displays a web view in order for the user to login.
 After login, the web view redirects back to the application, along with any tokens.
-Learn [Web authentication](xref:Learn.Tutorials.Authentication.HowToWebAuthentication)
+Learn [Web Authentication](xref:Learn.Tutorials.Authentication.HowToWebAuthentication)

+#### Platform specific behavior

+Before the `WebAuthenticationProvider` is automatically built, there are platform specific checks invoked internally which occasionally alter behavior during the authentication process:

+**Windows**: The `AddWeb()` extension method will initialize a `WebAuthenticator` to launch an out-of-process browser.
+This is done preemtively to support its usage within `WebAuthenticationProvider` during login and logout instead of the `WebAuthenticationBroker` used for other platforms.

+**Other platforms**: For a description of various subtle differences when displaying a web login prompt on multiple platforms, see [Web Authentication Broker](https://platform.uno/docs/articles/features/web-authentication-broker.html).
+The broker will only respond to the `PrefersEphemeralWebBrowserSession` setting value in iOS (versions 13.0+), while the other platforms will ignore it.

 ## Http Handlers
 Once a user has been authenticated, the tokens are cached and are available for use when invoking service calls.
 Rather than developers having to access the tokens and manually appending the tokens to the http request, the Authentication extensions includes http handlers which will be inserted into the request pipeline in order to apply the tokens as required.